gobo-ws/ola-trigger-led-puck-lirc-dmx/README.md

-**OLA trigger config to be used with LIRC to send infra-red commands using DMX (Art-Net, sACN or via DMX input)**
+**OLA trigger config to be used with LIRC to send infra-red commands using DMX (Art-Net, sACN or via DMX input**

+**Control Eurolite LED Puck Light multicolor IP68 and similar models with DMX**

 **Requirements**